-Student Health Services will be switching to a Tele-health platform using 'Doxy.me' to manage health care appointments for our SUNY Potsdam students whether they are in the immediate community or at home.
+Student Health Services has converted to a Tele-health platform using 'Doxy.me' to manage health care appointments for our SUNY Potsdam students whether they are in the immediate community or at home.

 Doxy.me is HIPAA compliant and all of your information will be documented by our staff in our secure record system (Medicat).
 Please make sure when you are interacting with the healthcare provider that you are in a quiet, private place to enhance the secure environment on your end.

 Please be aware that SHS staff continues to work to take care of your healthcare needs despite the campus moving to online format for the remainder of the Spring Semester due to the current pandemic.
 Please heed the warnings of social distancing, proper cough etiquette, appropriate hand washing, and remember to refrain from touching your face.
 Let's all work together to maintain our health and the health of others.

 You can now ‘Ask a Healthcare Provider’ through the Student Health Portal.
 Simply select the ‘Messages’ Tab and choose ‘Ask a Healthcare Provider’ and someone will respond to you shortly.
 If this is an emergency, please contact University Police at (315) 267-2222.

 Every Tuesday at 12:30 p.m., students are invited to "Converse with a Nurse" regarding COVID-19 and other health related questions.
 Please check your email for Zoom information, including the Zoom link, meeting ID and password.

 - The Counseling Center will reach out to students with appointments with the option of choosing from tele-counseling or in-person appointments.